South Coast derby

-The South Coast Derby is a term used to describe football matches played between Portsmouth Football Club and Southampton Football Club.
+The South Coast Derby is a term used to describe football matches played between Southampton Football Club and Portsmouth Football Club.
 The term is popular in broadcast media and newspapers.

-Portsmouth play their home games at Fratton Park, while Southampton currently play theirs at St. Mary's Stadium.
-Portsmouth and Southampton are the most successful clubs on the southern coast of England, and lie only 19 miles (31 km) apart in Hampshire.
-However, because the two clubs have often been in different divisions, the derby game has only been played 71 times in "First Class" competition since the first one in 1899.
+Southampton play their home games at St. Mary's Stadium, while Portsmouth play theirs at Fratton Park.
+Southampton and Portsmouth are historically the most successful clubs on the southern coast of England and lie only 19 miles (31 km) apart in Hampshire.
+However, because the two clubs have often been in different divisions, the derby game has only been played 71 times in "First Class" competition since the first meeting in 1899, and most of these coming in the pre-Football League era between 1899 and 1920.

-Portsmouth have won the most titles of the pair, being champions of England twice (1948–49 and 1949–50) and twice FA Cup winners (1939 and 2008), whilst Southampton have won a single FA Cup (1976).
-In "first class" matches between the two teams, Southampton have the most wins, and have been more regularly in a higher league than Portsmouth, including their 27 consecutive years in the top flight of English football.
-However, Portsmouth were southern England's first club (outside of London) to reach the top division in 1927 and stayed for 34 consecutive years until relegated in 1961, five years before Southampton finally reached Division One.

-In the 2022–23 season, Southampton play in the first tier Premier League and Portsmouth are in the third tier EFL League One.
+In "First Class" matches between the two teams, Southampton have the most wins, with 35.
+Portsmouth had enjoyed a 32 consecutive seasons run in the top flight until 1959, during this time they became champions of England on two occasions and an FA Cup, while Southampton were in the lower levels of the football pyramid.
+Southampton gained promotion to the top flight for the first time in their history in 1966 and have been in a higher league than Portsmouth on 49 out of the 59 seasons that followed, including a consecutive run of 27 seasons in the top flight.
+Portsmouth have won the most major titles of the pair being champions of England twice (1948–49 and 1949–50) and twice FA Cup winners (1939 and 2008), while Southampton have won the FA Cup once (1976).
+Portsmouth also hold a total of 12 trophies to Southampton's 4, and are one of only five clubs to have won every division in the Football League.

+With Southampton being relegated from the Premier League and Portsmouth successfully competing in the Championship, the South Coast derby will return during the 2025–26 season, marking the first time the clubs have shared a division since the two draws in the 2011–12.

 Changing fortunes

-Southampton were originally formed in 1885 as St. Mary's Young Men's Association F.C., before adopting the name Southampton St. Mary's when the club joined the Southern League in 1894.
-After they won the Southern League title in 1896–97, the club became a limited company and changed their name to Southampton F.C.
+Southampton were originally formed in 1885 as St. Mary's Young Men's Association FC, before adopting the name Southampton St. Mary's when the club joined the Southern League in 1894.
+After they won the Southern League title in 1896–97, the club became a limited company and changed their name to Southampton FC.
 Portsmouth was founded in April 1898 and joined the Southern League in 1899.

 The first match between the two clubs came in a friendly at Portsmouth's Fratton Park ground on 6 September 1899.
-The match was won "on their merits" 2–0 by Portsmouth, with goals from Dan Cunliffe (formerly with Liverpool) and Harold Clarke (formerly with Everton).
+The match was won "on their merits" 2–0 by Portsmouth, with goals from Dan Cunliffe (formerly with Liverpool) and Harry Clarke (formerly with Everton).

 Southampton and Portsmouth first played each other in the Southern League in April 1900, with Portsmouth winning 2–0 twice in three days.
-The teams met regularly in the Southern League, and in the early years of the 20th century were rivals for the league title, with Southampton taking the title in 1901, 1903 and 1904 (having also been champions in three consecutive seasons from 1896–97 to 1898–99, before Portsmouth were formed) and Portsmouth taking the title in 1902 (and again in 1920).
+The teams met regularly in the Southern League, and in the early years of the 20th century were rivals for the league title.